Skip to content

 Income Taxes

-A new personal income tax structure has been introduced, replacing the previous 11 bands with just 3.
-This article provides more information on the taxation system, specifically for those looking to relocate to Mauritius.
+A new personal income tax structure has been introduced, replacing the previous 11 bands with a simpler, more progressive scale.

 New personal income tax bands: